-When people hear the term wood dowels, they generally think of larger diameter dowels, such as wood handles, broom sticks, banner dowels and tool handles.
-Many people don’t realize that smaller diameter dowels are found in interesting and varied application, particularly in the health and food industries.
-Manicure sticks are typically 5/32” in diameter with ends pointed and / or beveled.
-Originally intended for the cosmetic industry, these dowels have found considerable application in the electronics industry as a non- conductive, heat-resistant tool for assembly and repairs.
-While often called orangewood sticks, these small diameter dowels are made almost exclusively from white birch.
+When people hear the term wood dowels, they generally think of larger-diameter dowels, such as wood handles, broomsticks, banner dowels, and tool handles.
+Many people don’t realize that smaller-diameter dowels are found in interesting and varied applications, particularly in the health and food industries.
+Manicure sticks are typically 5/32” in diameter with ends pointed and/or beveled.
+Originally intended for the cosmetic industry, these dowels have found considerable application in the electronics industry as a non-conductive, heat-resistant tool for assembly and repairs.
+While often called orangewood sticks, these small-diameter dowels are made almost exclusively from white birch.

-Another important application of small diameter dowels is for wooden skewers.
-Wood skewers are typically produced at diameters from 1/8” – ¼” that range from a couple inches up to 10” length for large scale food processors .
+Another important application of small-diameter dowels is for wooden skewers.
+Wood skewers are typically produced at diameters from 1/8” – ¼” that range from a couple of inches up to 10” in length for large-scale food processors.
 The end of a wood skewer is pointed to varying degrees of sharpness depending on the food it must pierce, balanced with safety considerations for the end users.
-Dense meats require a sharper point than chicken or vegetables do.
+Dense meats require a sharper point than chicken or vegetables.
 Apple sticks have a blunt point to ensure kids and adults have a safe experience working their way through the caramel or candied coating.
-Some large scale producers use automated equipment during their process and packaging, requiring extremely accurate dowel diameters, so as to not jam equipment.
+Some large-scale producers use automated equipment during their process and packaging, requiring extremely accurate dowel diameters, to not jam equipment.

-While bamboo has been imported during the past decade, white birch dowel reigns supreme as the wood of choice for skewers and food applications based on its smooth grain that does not splinter and it is tasteless.
-White birch dowels have been used in the food industry for more than a century, having early beginnings in Maine with production of small diameter dowels for the lollipop market, long before the development of rolled paper sticks used today.
+While bamboo has been imported during the past decade, white birch dowel reigns supreme as the wood of choice for skewers and food applications based on its smooth grain that does not splinter and is tasteless.
+White birch dowels have been used in the food industry for more than a century, having early beginnings in Maine with the production of small-diameter dowels for the lollipop market, long before the development of rolled paper sticks used today.